-When it comes to drug testing most opioid panels test for two specific metabolites: morphine, and 6-acetylmorphine, the latter unique to heroin.
-However, some substances are not as easy to detect, such as the case with Buprenorphine, the opioid ingredient in Suboxone, which will not appear in an opioid drug test.
+When it comes to drug testing most opioid panels test for two specific metabolites: morphine, and 6-acetylmorphine.
+This is especially unique to heroin.
+However, some substances are not easily detected in most drug tests, such as the case with Buprenorphine, the opioid ingredient in Suboxone, which will not appear in an opioid drug test.
 Buprenorphine is a synthetic opioid, not an opiate, and does not metabolize as morphine, so it will not show up on a general opiate or opioid panel.

 What is Buprenorphine (or BUP)?

-Buprenorphine is a partial opioid agonist, making it an ideal treatment solution for weaning someone off a highly potent opioid such as heroin.
-Buprenorphine is frequently used in drug therapy because it produces significant effects, such as euphoria, but is much less addictive and helps to suppress symptoms of opioid withdrawal.
+Buprenorphine is a partial opioid agonist, making it an ideal treatment for someone who is addicted to potent opioid such as heroin.
+Buprenorphine is frequently used in drug therapy because it has significant effects, such as euphoria, but is much less addictive and helps to suppress symptoms of opioid withdrawal.
 Sometimes, Buprenorphine is used with Naloxone (an opioid antagonist that blocks the effects of opioid drugs) to treat opioid use disorder, with positive long-term outcomes.
-This combination is sold under the brand name Suboxone and if taken according to recommendations, Buprenorphine will eventually suppress the urge and the sense of euphoria will disappear.
+This combination of Buprenorphine and Naloxone is sold under the brand name Suboxone and if taken according to recommendations, Buprenorphine will eventually suppress the urge and the sense of euphoria will disappear.

 • Hydrocodone (Vicodin)